andrasna/carosans/README.md

   }
 }
 ```
 Check out the `examples` folder, to see how things fit together.

-You can find a first prototype on codepen:
+For now, you can find an example on codepen:

 https://codepen.io/andrasnagy/pen/oNLYgZr